 \subsection{Reward Structure}

 To find an optimal policy, the reward structure is crucial for a reinforcement learning problem.
 In the literature, there are some basic discrete reward functions, but adding road track information and deviation of a vehicle from the road center is important for realistic training.
-A custom reward calculation is implemented with a predetermined penalty.
-The reward function for the training procedures is given in Eq. \ref{rew}.
-The reward is calculated at every control step, when an action is done by the agent.
+The customized reward function for the training procedures is given in Eq. \ref{rew}.
+The reward is calculated at every control step.

 $sp$ is the speed of the vehicle in $km/h$ obtained from the resultant value of lateral and longitudinal axes speeds. $\beta$ is the angle in radians and it shows the angular deviation of the vehicle heading direction and road central axis. $tr_{pos}$ is the lateral deviation of the vehicle from the road center in meters.
 Eq. \ref{rew} states that if the speed of a vehicle is high, resultant reward gets higher; but the agent would have to minimize the result of $|sin(\beta)|$ and $tr_{pos}$ to get a positive reward.
 In the reward function, the speed ($sp$) is multiplied with a difference of the road deviation angle’s cosine and sine components to attain members of vehicle's speed in lateral and longitudinal motion.
-This means the agent will get negative reward with ratio of its speed in lateral axis.
-Thus, the agent would learn to minimize its speed in a lateral axis.
 Another variable in Eq. \ref{rew} is $tr_{pos}$ which is the distance of the agent from the central axis in meters.
 Minus sign of $tr_{pos}$ multiplied with resultant speed of the vehicle makes the negative reward component of total reward calculation.
 The agent should learn to stay at the center of the road as much as possible because of this negative reward.

-$-20$ penalty is given to the agent if it crashes, gets damaged, gets out of the road or if its speed is too low.
-In all these situations, the agent gets a constant penalty, which makes the penalization process equal for all terminations.